Why Woke Comedy’s ‘Punching Down’ Rule Is an Absolute Farce

 He’s not only immune to “cancellation” he’s part of a new celebrity impeachment task force.

-Conversely, while LGBTQ folks have historically suffered, often mightily, in America their current status looks different.
-It’s what Dave Chappelle riffed on in his Netflix “Sticks & Stones” special.
+Conversely, while LGBTQ folks have historically suffered, often mightily, their current status looks different.
+It’s what Dave Chappelle riffed on this theme via his Netflix “Sticks & Stones” special.

 Is he right?
 Can he joke about it?
 The same folks who cry, “no!” see little wrong with mocking those who hope President Trump can lift the economy up for all Americans.

 And it’s why the whole “punching down” canard is, to be blunt, a joke.